LMIA Service

 As explained, this is a two-step process.
 LMIA is a permit that allows employers to hire foreign workers, issued by the domestic labor management agency.

-To be eligible to apply for permanent residency (PR), IRCC considers various factors from the primary applicant and/or dependents, including key factors such as work experience, educational qualifications, language proficiency (English/French), age, etc.
+To be eligible to apply for permanent residence (PR), IRCC considers many factors from the principal applicant and/or dependents.
+The main factors include work experience, education level, language proficiency (English/French), age, etc.

 If your ultimate goal is permanent residency for your entire family, it's essential to inquire about the specific program under which you will be applying and whether it is published by Immigration, Refugees and Citizenship Canada (IRCC) before signing any service contracts.